emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 	:param url: The URL of the file to load.
 	:type url: const char*
 	:param void* arg: User-defined data that is passed to the callbacks, untouched by the API itself.
-This may be be used by a callback to identify the associated call.
+This may be used by a callback to identify the associated call.
 	:param em_async_wget_onload_func onload: Callback on successful load of the URL into the buffer.
 The callback function parameter values are:

 		- *(void*)* : Equal to ``arg`` (user defined data).